Josh Naylor Player Props: Guardians vs. Athletics

 Josh Naylor At The Plate

-- Naylor has picked up an RBI in 44.4% of his games this year, with more than one RBI in 20.6% of his games.
-He has also driven in three or more runs in seven contests.
+- He has gone deep in 12.5% of his games this year, and 3.1% of his plate appearances.

-- He has scored in 18 of 63 games this season, and more than once 6 times.
+- In 43.8% of his games this year, Naylor has had at least one RBI.
+He's picked up more than one in 20.3% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.